 I have a tray of mason jars with a variety of paint pens.

-You can also use a file folder organizer to hold craft supplies!
-This is just one of the items I use in my space for craft room organization.
+Did you know that you can also use a file folder organizer to hold craft supplies?
+This is just one of many everyday items I use in my space for craft room organization!

 The other side of the table actually has another chair.
 I love being able to work on both sides but also to have someone over to craft along with me!

-So, tell us, which of these craft rooms is your favorite?
-We would love to hear about your craft room organization ideas in the comments below.
+Which of these craft rooms is your favorite?
+I would love to hear about your craft room organization ideas in the comments below.

 Declutter Your Home in 31 Days!